This is in response to the now page movement. Right now:

 - I live in Newcastle upon Tyne and use my remote working privileges to travel/work once or twice a year.

 - I am a worker-owner of Open Data Services Co-operative.
 I have worked there since 2018-10-08, and was made a member and director on 2019-04-08.
 I work five days a week, remotely.
 I physically work from a co-working space in Newcastle called Goodspace.
 It's a wonderful space and I heartily recommend popping in if you're ever in town.

 - I am also finishing off my Phd Thesis looking at Digital Technologies, Charities, and Accountability.
-I work on this on the weekends.

 - I am a trustee of The Patchwork Project; a small youth work charity in the west end of Newcastle whom I worked alongside during my PhD.

 - I am a member of the Communist Party of Britain; I sit on the Branch Committee for the Newcastle and Gateshead branch of the Northern District and take an active role in branch meetings and education classes.

 A person's philosophy drives how they approach things and interact with others.
 As such you can sum up my philosophy as being heavily influenced by the following (listed alphabetically rather than in order of prevalence as that is impossible tell):